kousuke-nakano/turbotutorials/source/_sources/01turborvb_tutorial/01_01Hydrogen_dimer/tutorial.rst

     Number of orbitals, Number of exponents (and/or coefficients), Type of orbital Label,  Exponents

-``Type of orbital`` specifies an angular momentum of orbital, i.e., s, p, d, f, g, h, which correspond to 16, 36, 68, 48, xx, and xx, respectively.
+``Type of orbital`` specifies an angular momentum of orbital, i.e., s, p, d, f, g, h, which correspond to 16, 36, 68, 48, 51, and 72, respectively.
 In detail, please refer to makefun.f90 in src directory.

 ``Number of orbitals`` should be consistenti with the type of orbital, i.e., 1, 3, 5, 7, 9, 11 for s, p, d, f, g, h, respectively.